NeuromatchAcademy/course-content-dl/tutorials/Schedule/daily_schedules.md

 |    4:25-4:30     |    Reflections & content checks       |

 \* : Note that the synchronous coursework session starts at 0:00 with the first pod discussion.

+### Project time
+In addition to course time, each day will have 3 hours of project time.
+Check the time slot widget to see when project time is scheduled for your slot.

+_Note: Slots 1, 3, and 4 **will not** have project time on W1D1._

 ### Schedule of specific days